 Many people love the guided trips, which are capped at just 12 participants.
 You don't have to be a rugged adventurer to enjoy one of these trips, either: The folks at Sockeye Cycle just suggest that you be comfortable doing rides of 30-plus miles per day.
-There is a support van always available to assist for any reason, too.
-Your bicycle will be a professionally-maintained Specialized, Trek, Surly, or Salsa brand, and you’ll get all the gear you need to stay comfortable, from a helmet, rain jacket and pants to fleece gloves.
+There is a support van and guide always available to assist for any reason.
+Your bicycle will be a professionally-maintained Specialized, Trek, Surly, or Salsa brand, and you’ll get all the cycling, camping, and weather gear you need to stay comfortable, from a helmet, rain jacket and pants to fleece gloves.
 (Just keep in mind that for the trips that go into Canada, you’ll need a passport.)

 Eat, Sleep and Ride in the Wilderness